List of Slam Dunk characters: Takenori Akagi

 Despite not thinking too much of Hanamichi Sakuragi (who addresses him as "Gori" due to his immense physical presence) at first, he realizes Sakuragi's potential as a basketball player.
 Serious and disciplined, Akagi's dream is to lead Shohoku to the national championship.
 His determination is shown in the match against Kainan during the Kanagawa Interhigh Tournament, where he played on despite a serious injury to his ankle.
 Akagi considers Ryonan's Jun Uozumi to be his biggest rival, though their rivalry is not antagonistic.

 Akagi was aware of Sakuragi's crush on Haruko, which made him feel irritated over Sakuragi's advances towards Haruko in some times they were both together.
 He was also irritated at Sakuragi calling him "Gori", and his antics at court and off-court.
 Despite so, his relationship with Sakuragi was not entirely antagonistic.
 He had a caring side beneath his roughness, as shown when he consoled Sakuragi, who cried when Shohoku lost to Kainan by a narrow margin of 2 points (the match's final score was 90–88, with Kainan winning Shohoku by 2 points).

 Regarded as the best center in the Kanagawa Prefecture, Akagi plays as a fairly typical center, using his height and power to score close to the basket.
 He also has a reputation for being a virtually unbeatable defender.
 He is also the most academically talented starter and is considered a model student.
 Before the final four of the Kanagawa Inter-high Tournament, the other four have to beg their teachers to be given the chance to retake some exams they had flunked, otherwise they would have been academically disqualified from playing in the national championship.
 Akagi, together with Ayako and Haruko helps the four in reviewing for their make up exams in which they pass.
-In the anime he is voiced by Kiyoyuki Yanada in Japanese and Martin Roach in English.